(Vaccine for Diphtheria, Tetanus, and Pertussis)

 What Are Diphtheria, Tetanus, and Pertussis?

 Diphtheria is an infection caused by bacteria that releases toxins in the body.
-It can be life-threatening.
-The infection and toxins causes a thick coating in your nose and throat.
+It spreads easily and can be deadly.
+The infection and toxins causes a thick coating in the nose and throat.
 This coating can make it hard to breath.
-Diphtheria can be easily spread between people.

 Tetanus (also known as lockjaw) is caused by bacteria that enter through broken skin.
 The bacteria release a toxin in the body.
-It affects the nerves leading to severe muscle spasms.
-If it affects the muscles you need to breathe, it can be fatal.
+It affects the nerves and leads to severe muscle spasms.
+It can be deadly when it affects the muscles needed for breathing.

 Pertussis is also known as whooping cough.
 It is caused by bacteria that easily spread from person to person.
-It cause swelling in the airways.
-This causes a distinct, severe cough and breathing problems.
+It causes swelling in the airways.
+This leads to a distinct, severe cough and breathing problems.

 What Is DTaP?